 Want to try something new?

-Our new OS Maps API has similar functionality.
-On the OS Data Hub, you can sign up to an OS OpenData account or you can upgrade and benefit from £1,000 of free premium data a month.
+Our new OS Maps API has some similar functionality.
+On the OS Data Hub, you can sign up to an OS OpenData account or you can upgrade and benefit from £1,000 of free premium data a month (no requirement to put in payment details).
 This gives you free access to even more mapping for your apps, including 1: 25 000 Scale Colour Raster (OS Explorer Maps) and OS MasterMap Topography Layer.
 Signing up to the Hub will also give you access to OS Vector Tile API (a Vector Tile Service) and OS Features API (a Web Feature Service) plus more.

 Visit the OS OpenSpace support page for migration guides and more.